 The recognition system will capture images of the vein patterns inside of users' fingers by applying light transmission to each finger.
 This is done by passing near-infrared light through the fingers by a camera to record the vein patterns.

 Each person's DNA contains some trait from his/her parents.
-DNA profiling will decide the amount of Each finger on human hand has veins which connect directly with the heart and it has its own physical traits VNTR (variable number tandem repeat) which repeats at a number of distinctive loci.
+DNA profiling will decide the amount of VNTR (variable number tandem repeat) which repeats at a number of distinctive loci.
 These amounts of VNTR will make up an individual's DNA profile. this technology is new and is hardly applied in public.